 Cream cheese is one of the products with a high consumption rate in most countries due to its different uses.
 It can enrich dips, toppings, savory dishes, and frostings to make our meals more colorful and tasty.

-You can quickly spread it on bagels at room temperature and eat a delicious breakfast.
+You can quickly spread it on Bagels at room temperature and eat a delicious breakfast.
 Also, you can add it to frosting or make light pastry crusts for a perfect dessert.
-Plus, the original recipe of some cakes, such as red velvet and carrot, includes this cheese as the main frosting.
+Plus, the original recipe of some cakes, such as Red Velvet Cupcakes and Carrot Cake, includes this cheese as the main frosting.

 Those who fancy low-sugar and no-bake recipes can also make use of this great product in their desserts.
 Cheesecakes are the most popular ones in this category that are used in so many countries around the globe.